kunal-paul123/DocMind/README.md

-# ⬡ DocMind — AI Research Assistant
+# DocMind — AI Research Assistant

-> Chat with your PDF documents using the power of Gemini AI and Retrieval-Augmented Generation (RAG).
+> Chat with your PDF documents using the power of Gemini AI and RAG

-DocMind is a full-stack AI research assistant that lets users upload PDF documents and interact with them through a natural language chat interface.
+DocMind is a full-stack AI research assistant that lets users upload PDF documents and chat with them.
 Answers are grounded in the actual content of your documents — with exact source citations included.

 ---